This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 QuickBooks Online: For streamlined legal accounting

-- Manage amounts in both Operating and Trust accounts
+- Manage amounts in both operating and trust accounts.

-- Sync payments and credit notes applied to bills in Clio to QuickBooks Online
+- Sync payments and credit notes applied to bills in Clio to QuickBooks Online.

-- Use an automated trust workflow to ensure that amounts in trust are reconciled between Clio, QuickBooks Online, and your associated bank accounts
+- Use an automated trust workflow to ensure that amounts in trust are reconciled between Clio, QuickBooks Online, and your associated bank accounts.

-- Ensure simple and accurate data management and reporting
+- Ensure simple and accurate data management and reporting.

 InvoiceSherpa: For automating payment reminders

 You can also do this with automated bill reminders in Clio.
-Automated bill reminders enables you to automatically send outstanding balances to your clients and bill recipients based on a schedule you can customize.
+Automated bill reminders enable you to automatically send outstanding balances to your clients and bill recipients based on a schedule you can customize.

 Integrations to link general and trust accounting